 Can babies have sugar?

-It’s generally recommended that babies under a year old not be given any added sugar, and it’s fairly common for a little one’s first exposure to sweets to be his first birthday cake.
+It’s generally recommended that babies under a year old not be given any added sugar, and it’s fairly common for a little one’s first exposure to sweets to be their first birthday cake.
 Even the American Academy of Pediatrics agrees that a little treat now and then can be a part of a healthy diet, though.
 Whether it’s a holiday or any other kind of special occasion, celebrations pretty commonly take the form of sweet treats, and it can feel wrong to exclude Baby when the rest of the family is celebrating.

 Here are a few things to keep in mind when deciding whether or not to let your little one sample the sweet stuff on special occasions: